 * Partially Supporting are stream segments where bioassessment data indicates the WARM and/or COLD beneficial use is being supported though other beneficial uses may not be supported.

-**Indicates when first identified as Category 1 or Partially Supporting, or if spatial extent was updated during this listing cycle.
+**Indicates when first identified as Category 1 or Partially Supporting, or if spatial extent was revised during this listing cycle.

 ***Note: Lower Pine Valley Creek also includes data for two tributaries: Secret Canyon Creek and Espinosa Creek.